- Take Action

 Calling dating violence a pattern doesn't mean the first instance of abuse is not dating violence.
 It just recognizes that dating violence usually involves a series of abusive behaviors over a course of time.

-Every relationships is different, but the one thing that is common to most abusive dating relationships is that the violence escalates over time and becomes more and more dangerous for the young victim.
+Every relationships is different, but the one thing that is common to most abusive dating relationships is that the violence can escalate over time and becomes more and more dangerous for the young victim.

 Who Experiences Dating Violence?